Help Guide

 Street structure

-The amount and size of buildings and plots on blocks
+The number and size of buildings and plots on blocks.

 • Maps